Medically reviewed by Drugs.com. Last updated on May 21, 2020.

 Concerns related to adverse effects:

-• Hyperactivity: Hyperactivity has been observed; monitor patients for hyperactivity.
+• Hyperactivity: Hyperactivity has been observed (rarely); monitor patients for hyperactivity.

-• Hypophenylalaninemia: Some patients my experience low blood phenylalanine levels.
-Patients <7 years treated at 20 mg/kg daily are at increased risk for hypophenylalaninemia as compared to patients ≥7 years.
+• Hypophenylalaninemia: Some patients may experience low blood PHE levels.
+Patients <7 years of age treated at 20 mg/kg daily are at increased risk for hypophenylalaninemia as compared to patients ≥7 years of age.

-• Phenylketonuria: Phenylalanine (PHE) levels should be monitored and maintained within the target range during sapropterin treatment.
-Upon diagnosis, blood PHE levels should be lowered into the desired treatment range (120 to 360 micromol/L) as quickly as possible; infants with levels >600 micromol/L require treatment, although treatment may be initiated at ≥360 micromol/L; if testing is done in early infancy, it is recommended to initially lower blood PHE to 480 to 600 micromol/L (Vockley, 2014).
-Prolonged high levels of phenylalanine can result in severe neurologic damage, including behavioral abnormalities, delayed speech, microcephaly, seizures, and severe mental retardation.
-Low levels of phenylalanine are associated with catabolism and protein breakdown.
-Dietary management of phenylalanine intake is required to ensure nutritional balance and adequate phenylalanine control.
+• Phenylketonuria: PHE levels should be monitored and maintained within the target range during sapropterin treatment.
+Upon diagnosis, blood PHE levels should be lowered into the desired treatment range (120 to 360 micromol/L) as quickly as possible; infants with levels >600 micromol/L require treatment, although treatment may be initiated at ≥360 micromol/L; if testing is done in early infancy, it is recommended to initially lower blood PHE to 480 to 600 micromol/L (Vockley 2014).
+Prolonged high levels of PHE can result in severe neurologic damage, including intellectual disability, developmental delay, behavioral abnormalities, delayed speech, microcephaly, and seizures.
+Low levels (<120 micromol/L) of PHE are associated with catabolism and endogenous protein breakdown.
+Dietary management of PHE intake is required to ensure nutritional balance and adequate PHE control.
 Monitor blood PHE levels during treatment (frequently in children).
-PHE blood level testing at doses <20 mg/kg may underestimate response rate (Vockley, 2014).
+PHE blood level testing at doses <20 mg/kg may underestimate response rate (Vockley 2014).